Ahmed wickets help England dismiss Pakistan

 Ahmed had Saud Shakeel caught at short leg to break a fourth-wicket partnership involving Pakistan captain Babar Azam, who was later crucially run out for 78.

-When Ahmed had Faheen Ashraf leg before with a magical googly, Pakistan, who won the toss, had been reduced to 237-7.
+When Ahmed had Faheem Ashraf leg before with a magical googly, Pakistan, who won the toss, had been reduced to 237-7.

 Salman Agha and the recalled Nauman Ali fought back in a stand of 48 before Nauman skied a catch off Jack Leach.